curtispuetz/pypp-docs/docs/cli_usage.md

 ## Other commands

-There is other `init` commands for initializing projects of the two types of Py++ external libraries, pure-libraries, and bridge-libraries.
+There are other `init` commands for initializing projects of the two types of Py++ external libraries, pure-libraries, and bridge-libraries.

 ```console
 pypp init_pure_lib